 Makahma du Pacha is located at 12 Rue Moulay Ismail, Casablanca 20550, Morocco.
 It is open from 9 to 4.

-Next we went to Muhammad V Square, named for a former king of Morocco.
+Next, we went to Muhammad V Square, named after the former king of Morocco.
 City Hall is here, along with a large Casablanca sign for taking pictures and gazillions of pigeons!

-There are more pigeons than I have seen outside of St. Mark’s in Venice and in Plaza Bolívar in Bogotá.
+There are more pigeons than I have seen outside St. Mark’s in Venice and Plaza Bolívar in Bogotá.
 In fact, it’s locally known as “pigeon square.”
 Across the street is the interestingly beautiful and modern opera house, currently under construction.
-There were people selling things in the square and lots of people walking around.
+People were selling things in the square, and many people were walking around.

 This was the first place where we saw the Water Men.